MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     }
     ```

     In this block of code, we create a function named `WhiteKey()` which returns an object with a `build()` function.

-    The parameters of `WhiteKey()` are the name of the note that the key represents, width of the top part, width of the bottom part, position of the top part relative to the bottom part, and position of the whole key relative to the end point of the octave (the right edge of key B).
+    The parameters of `WhiteKey()` are:
+    * name: the name of the note which the key represents
+    * topWidth: width of the top part
+    * bottomWidth: width of the bottom part
+    * topPositionX: x-position of the top part relative to the bottom part
+    * wholePositionX: x-position of the whole key relative to the end point of the octave (the right edge of key B).

-    In the `build()` function, the parameters are the scene that the key is in, the octave that the key belongs to, and the x coordinate of the end point of the octave (used as a reference point).
+    For the `build()` function, the parameters are:
+    * scene: scene that the key is in
+    * register: register that the key belongs to (a number between 0 and 8)
+    * referencePositionX: x-coordinate of the end point of the octave (used as a reference point).

     By having these two layers of abstraction, we are able to initialize a `WhiteKey` object with the parameters needed to create a specific type of key within an octave, and then call `build()` function on the object multiple times to create that key in different octaves.

 1. Similarly, we can write a generic function to create a black key.
 Add the code below to *scene.js*, also outside of the `createScene()` function:

     ```javascript
-    const BlackKey = function (note, positionX) {
+    const BlackKey = function (note, wholePositionX) {
         return {
-            build(scene, octave, referencePositionX) {
+            build(scene, register, referencePositionX) {
+                // Create black color material
                 const blackMat = new BABYLON.StandardMaterial("black");
                 blackMat.diffuseColor = new BABYLON.Color3(0, 0, 0);

+                // Create black key
-                const key = BABYLON.MeshBuilder.CreateBox(note+octave, {width: 1.4/scale, height: 2/scale, depth: 5/scale}, scene);
+                const key = BABYLON.MeshBuilder.CreateBox(note + register, {width: 1.4, height: 2, depth: 5}, scene);
-                key.position.z += 4.75/scale;
+                key.position.z += 4.75;
-                key.position.y += 0.25/scale;
+                key.position.y += 0.25;
-                key.position.x = referencePositionX/scale + positionX/scale;
+                key.position.x = referencePositionX + wholePositionX;
                 key.material = blackMat;

-                key.position.y += keyHeight/scale;

                 return key;
             }